StarTalk Radio - Cosmic Queries– Multiverse Madness with Max Tegmark

 This is Chris Hampton.

 Could the parallel universe theory and the multiverse theory be combined?
-For example, we are living in a universe

-with billions of other organisms, but what if each organism in the universe is itself a universe
+but what if each organism in the universe

-on a relative scale, each one thus containing billions of organisms, so on and so on.
+Each one thus containing billions of organisms,

-So he's taking your nesting doll
+So he's taking your nesting doll and

-and breaking it all the way down to every single organism.
+Breaking it all the way down to

-the early concept of the atom, where people said,
+So max if we have have as a lead into that the early concept of the atom where people said, oh my gosh

-oh my gosh, atoms have structure and there's a nucleus
+and you said, oh my gosh, atoms have structure and there's a nucleus and there's electrons orbiting.

 So that's just like the solar system.